b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/fermentation/teracotta_lidded_pots/teracotta_lidded_pots_v1_11092025.md

 ### The Role of Lime in Cleaning and Food Safety

-In Indian pottery traditions, washing with lime (calcium hydroxide, commonly known as "chuna") and water is a recognized soap-free approach optimal for unglazed clay vessels.
+In Indian pottery traditions, washing with food-grade slaked/pickling lime (calcium hydroxide, commonly known as "raja chuna" in Hindi) and water is a recognized soap-free approach optimal for unglazed clay vessels.
 Lime serves several crucial functions:

 - **Sanitization:** Its high alkalinity kills most bacteria on contact and denatures proteins from spoiled residues, which is particularly important for porous clay where soap residues could be absorbed and later taint fermentation or introduce toxicity[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://www.savorysuitcase.com/the-role-of-lime-in-food-preservation/?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "5")[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://biologyinsights.com/can-lime-kill-bacteria-how-it-works-and-its-limits/?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "6").
 - **Odor Neutralization:** Lime binds and neutralizes acidic breakdown products, especially in vessels previously used for dairy, sticky beans, or especially sour ferments[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://www.savorysuitcase.com/the-role-of-lime-in-food-preservation/?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "5").